 I noted the misspelling with amusement, and quickly redirected my attention to the stream of words coming from the back seat.
-The Scriptural quote did not fail to catch the young man’s attention, however, though for an altogether different reason.
+The Scriptural words did not fail to catch the young man’s attention, however, but for an altogether different reason.

 I was then reminded of the searing words of the great Spanish biblical scholar Luis Alonso-Schökel:

 “People ask us for bread, and we offer them a handful of hypotheses about a verse from St John chapter 6; they question us about God, and we offer them three theories about the literary genre of a Psalm; they thirst after righteousness, and we put before them an etymological disquisition on the root sedaqa…”1